ste-ioan/fMRI_bouba/README.md

 ## Data Structure

-Scripts expect fMRI data in standard neuroimaging formats (NIFTI) and behavioral data in CSV/TSV format.
+Scripts expect preprocessed fMRI data in standard neuroimaging formats (NIFTI) and behavioral data in CSV/TSV format.
 Detailed data requirements are commented at the top of each script.

 ## Contributing